rdurnin/docker_pybullet/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project

 Robot learning projects are usually tested in a system with a GUI interface.
 After the test, we want to deploy the project on a server for large-scale training to improve training efficiency.
 However, the local training environment may cause hardware compatibility issues during migration and deployment.
-Docker is.
 I want to develop a Pybullet robot learning container based on Docker.

 Here's why:
-* Portability: Docker is an open-source application container engine that allows developers to package their applications and dependencies into a portable image and then publish to any popular Linux or Windows machine.
+* Portability: we can package pybullet project and dependencies into a portable image and then publish to any popular Linux or Windows machine.
 * Efficient: Through Docker, you can control the server's CPU or GPU resources and run multiple containers for training simultaneously.
-And we aggregate the experimental data results of all containers through wandb.

 A list of commonly used resources that I find helpful are listed in the acknowledgements.